-1 hour lecture, 7-15 hours lab, 0.2 units Grade Only
+1 hour lecture, 7 - 15 hours lab, 0.2 units Grade Only

-Prerequisite: Administration of Justice 381, 382, 383, and 384, each with a grade of "C" or better, or equivalent.
+Prerequisite: Administration of Justice 260 with a grade of "C" or better, or equivalent.
+Limitation on Enrollment: This course is not open to students with previous credit for Administration of

-Limitation on Enrollment: This course is not open to students with previous credit for Administration of Justice 300.
+Justice 300.

 This course provides first aid training with an emphasis on emergency situations.
-Topics include communication, terminology, situation assessment, environmental emergencies, cardiopulmonary resuscitation, and medical emergency childbirth.
+Topics include communication, terminology, situation assessment, environmental emergencies, cardiopulmonary resuscitation (CPR), and medical emergency childbirth.
 (FT) AA/AS.